bastibe/libsndfile-binaries/README.md

 dylib for Mac OS X (64-bit)
 ---------------------------

-The dylib was created on a Mac OS X system using the following commands (after installing the necessary programs like make, GCC, ...):
+The dylib was created on a macOS system using XCode.
+The XCode CLI tools were installed with:

+    xcode-select --install

+The following commands were used for compilation:

     JOBS=8
     OGGNAME=libogg-1.3.2
     VORBISNAME=libvorbis-1.3.5
-    FLACNAME=flac-1.3.1
-    SNDFILENAME=libsndfile-1.0.27
+    FLACNAME=flac-1.3.2
+    SNDFILENAME=libsndfile-1.0.28
     OGG_INCDIR="$(pwd)/$OGGNAME/include"
     OGG_LIBDIR="$(pwd)/$OGGNAME/src/.libs"

+    export MACOSX_DEPLOYMENT_TARGET=10.6

     # libogg